Topological order and Fractons from Gauging Exponential Symmetries

 \section{Global and Exponential Charge Symmetries Gauge Theories}

-Our general goal is to establish a class of generalized discrete gauge theories in which charge and flux excitations undergo non-trivial transformations under translation operations.
-The Fuji-Cheng-Watanabe stabilizer code, perhaps the simplest model in this class, has already demonstrated its potential for revealing `fractonic' and post-RG critical phenomena.
-In general, the exponential symmetries generated by $G[f,g]$ in Eq. \eqref{exponential} do not commute with translations and discrete rotations and, therefore, cannot be regarded as internal symmetries.
-A direct consequence of this is the coupling between IR physics and UV regularization, where the ground state degeneracy depends on the lattice details.
-Meanwhile, we anticipate that anyon excitations in the associated gauge theory undergo nontrivial permutations in response to lattice translations and lattice defects.
+Our goal is to establish a class of generalized discrete gauge theories in which charge and flux excitations transform nontrivially under lattice translations.
+The Fuji–Cheng–Watanabe stabilizer code, perhaps the simplest model in this class, has already demonstrated its potential for revealing constrained dynamics and UV–IR mixing.

-For concreteness, we now focus on a special instance of exponential polynomial symmetries in Eq. \eqref{exponential} that conserves both usual global charge as well as exponential charge.
-As we are going to argue, this combination appears to be enough for the emergence of topologically robust quasiparticles with restricted mobility.
-In practice, we fix the polynomial functions of lattice points $r=(x,y)$ to be $g_r=1$ and allow $f_r$ to run over the choices of $1$, $x$, $y$, and $x+y$ on a square lattice.
-This engender four independent symmetry generators
+For concreteness, we now focus on a special instance of the exponential polynomial symmetries in Eq.~\eqref{exponential} that conserves both the global charge and the exponential charge.
+As we will argue, this combination is sufficient to give rise to topologically robust quasiparticles with restricted mobility.
+Concretely, we fix the polynomial function of the lattice points $r=(x,y)$ to be $g_r=1$ and allow $f_r$ to take the values $1$, $x$, $y$, and $x+y$ on a square lattice.
+This choice yields four independent symmetry generators:

-The symmetry defined in Eq.~\eqref{charges} respects both usual global charge and exponential charge symmetry.
+The symmetry defined in Eq.~\eqref{charges} respects both global charge and exponential charge symmetry.
 Based on this special conservation law, the possible charge dynamics on the lattice can be written as